MX991/U Flashlight: Modifications

+Variants

 The TL-122 in its various forms was manufactured by various U.S., Italian, and British contractors for the US, British, Italian (post-WWII), and French armies.
 Four versions of the TL-122 were eventually developed, all utilizing exposed slider-type light switches (no switch guard): During the 1950s, French armed forces (Forces Armées Françaises) issued its own version of the TL-122(D) supplied by a French contractor.

-TL-122.
+TL-122

 Original model with #14 screw-base bulb based on the Eveready Model No. 2697.
 Manufacturer's name (Eveready, Niagara) stamped on base of housing.

+TL-122-A

-TL-122-A. Introduced in 1939.
+Introduced in 1939.
 Like the TL-122, the TL-122(A) used a housing made out of stamped brass (later changed to plastic after brass became a strategic material in the United States during WWII).
 Manufacture's name (Eveready, Niagara, USALite) stamped into base of housing.
 Olive drab painted housing with blackened metal screw caps over the lens and the base.
 Featuring improved waterproofing and a brighter PR-9 flange base bulb, the TL-122A entered service in 1939, and was designed to fit armored vehicle flashlight brackets.

+TL-122-B

-TL-122-B. First plastic (Bakelite) flashlight, issued September 1943, OD color.
+First plastic (Bakelite) flashlight, issued September 1943, OD color.
 Manufacturer's name (Bright Star, Eveready, USALite, GITS, Micro-Lite) stamped on base of housing.

+TL-122-C

-TL-122-C. Improved plastic, moisture-proof design featuring a sealed lens, battery cap and switch for near waterproof capability.
+Improved plastic, moisture-proof design featuring a sealed lens, battery cap and switch for near waterproof capability.
 Issued April 1944.
 Manufacturer's name (Bright Star, GITS, USA LITE) stamped on base of housing.

+TL-122-D

-TL-122-D. Extended base containing lens filters in blue/red/clear plus spare bulb.
+Extended base containing lens filters in blue/red/clear plus spare bulb.
 Issued late in 1944.
 Manufacturer's name (Niagara, Ray-O-Vac, USALite, G.E.C.) stamped on base of housing.
 The TL-122-D used a copper battery spring.

+MX-99/U

 Approved as to design in 1960, the MX-99/U was assigned the NSN stock number NSN 6230-00-264-8261 in January 1961.
 Service deployment commenced in quantity in 1963.
 First manufactured by GT Price, the MX99/U is a further development of the 1944 TL-122(D).
 The new flashlight used a plastic housing incorporating a second lens ring with an extended base containing lens filters in blue, red, and clear, plus a spare bulb.

 Like the TL-122, the MX-99/U utilizes two D-cell batteries (military BA-30), a standard PR type incandescent bulb, a belt/equipment clip, a tailcap lanyard ring, a multi-mode on/off/momentary (signaling) switch, and a tailcap with a storage compartment housing a spare bulb and multiple colored plastic lenses for signaling purposes.

 Changes to the MX-99/U flashlight over the TL-122(D) include an improved, high-impact plastic housing, a plated steel battery spring, improved gasketing (the "U" designation stands for "Underwater"), and a lens reflector deeply into the lens shroud (to reduce light spillover).